 WORKSHOP || UNIGE: May 29 – Room A50A (ScII) – 16:15-18:00 || EPFL: May 30 – BCH 1103 – 16:15-18:00

 A welcome coffee will be offered to workshop participants.
-Don’t forget to register for the workshop (limited number of seats).
-Registration deadline is May 19.
+Registration is now closed.